-In typical applications, data will be available for several similar systems, with stopping times τ usually varying from system to system.
+In typical applications, data will be available for several similar systems, observed over possibly different time intervals.
 Under the assumption of stochastic independence and identical probability mechanisms for the systems, the total likelihood will be the product of expressions (2) computed for all systems.
 For both parametric and nonparametric models of this kind there is a well developed theory for estimation based on the martingale approach to point processes ([4] gives a comprehensive account).
 Relevant references for statistical inference in reliability models are, among others, Ascher and Feingold [5], Rausand and Høyland [59], Crowder, Kimber, Smith and Sweeting [21] and Meeker and Escobar [52].

-3. Models for Repairable Systems with a Single Type of Events.
-In the present section we assume that the observations are just the failure times T_1, T_2, \ldots Thus the mark space \mathcal{J} will be ignored.
+3 Models for Repairable Systems with a Single Type of Events

+In the present section we assume that the observations are just the failure times T_1, T_2, \ldots .
+Thus the mark space \mathcal{J} will be ignored.